Monopoles, twisted integral homology, and Hirsch algebras: Hirsch algebras and higher structure on twisting sequences

 hence it defines a homotopy between the two maps $A \otimes A \to A$ given by $(a,b) \mapsto ab$ and $(a,b) \mapsto (-1)^{|a| |b|} ba$.
 In the simplicial world, $E_{1,1}$ behaves up to an overall sign (depending on the grading of the entries) as Steenrod's cup-1 product.
 Steenrod's cup-1 product satisfies a useful additional property, the \emph{left Hirsch formula} \cite{Hir}: This formula does not hold for $E_{1,1}$ in general, and in particular fails in the setting of cubical cochains, which we will need below.

 However, $E_{2,1}$ is a homotopy between the two sides of the given equation, while $E_{1,2}$ is a homotopy which demonstrates that a similar \emph{right Hirsch formula} (which does not hold in the simplicial setting) at least holds up to homotopy.
-Very explicitly, we have the Hirsch formulas up to homotopy
+Very explicitly, we have the homotopy-Hirsch formulas

 and